The Grand Indian Route Logo TGRI-logo

 1. Telephone

 Even though Hampi is teeny tiny city laden with UNESCORTED world Heritage Sites, there should not be any problem in connecting with the world.
+With an abundance in telephone booths at every corner, you are not really away from the world in this so-called lost city.
+Just so you know, the network reception for your mobile phones might not be very strong owing to the absence of a tower.

+We advise you to use telephone booths.
 Don’t you worry, they’ll install the tower soon someday?

-2. Currency change
+2. Currency Change

 A lot of shops crowd the Bazaar that caters to your needs to cash money with your credit cards.
+A minute service charge will be applicable, though.
+Moreover, to make this transaction smoother and more reliable, Canara bank does this for you.

 Smacked right at the entrance of the market, Canara Bank is there to help you out if not for the other tiny shops claiming to do the same.
+So, my friend, don’t you worry.
+You’ll be loaded.

-3. Postcards for love
+3. Postcards For Love

 With a cute little post office nearby Virupaksha Temple, it would be easier for you to send your loved one postcards from here with the Hampi stamp.
+After all, postcards are ancient and just as adorable, aren’t they?

 Souvenirs for your family and friends, maybe?
+Go already.

 4. Bookstall

+Well, how about your own personal Hampi travel Guide?
 Get your feet walking and find yourself a book shop among the plenty that adorns the market of Hampi.
+Flip the pages and there you go!
+You’ll have all the information about the city and its history.

+Also, some book vendors roam around the streets too.
 It’s never bad to interact with the locals.
 Now, is it?

 Make sure to NEVER take the help of the travel agents while booking for services in Hampi.
 They might scam you.
+Instead, choose to take help of Hospet for your bookings.
+A computerized reservation terminal at Hospet will be at your service.

+Need we say more?
 Oh yeah, the state run buses of KSRTC will help you with bus reservation too.
+You’re sorted!

 Always carry torches.
 Yes, let us reiterate.
 ALWAYS carry torches.

 The sites of the ruins are eerie and remote.
 Therefore, avoid roaming around these sites at night.
 Why?
 The pitch black pathways and isolation of it all will give you creeps and we want you safe and happy.
+Also, if you happen to stay a while after watching the soothing sunset from the top of the hill, make sure to descend along with the people who were there to experience the same spectacular sundown.

+Well, it is Hampi.
+It is pleasant but the weather can be a pain in the butt during the daytime.
 Do you know what to do?
 Don’t you worry, the Grand Indian Route is there to help you.
 Carry water bottles, torches, a hat, or an umbrella whenever you head out.

 Also, make sure to wear light cotton clothes that cover you from top to bottom.
 You’ll be protected from tanning and the breeze will be through and through your clothes.
 Win-win?
+Oh, and by the way, be aware of the tours and scammers.

 THINGS TO KNOW BEFORE YOU VISIT THE LOST CITY OF HAMPI

-1. Bye bye Hat
+1. Bye Bye Hat

 If you’re new to Hampi, you might not be aware of this.
 Travelers love wearing hats and caps.
 Although, when you enter the threshold of a sacred place within a temple, make sure to take your hat off.
 Don’t worry peeps, you can very well wear one in the temple territory.